Buyachaka/gamdom-fs-interview/README.md

 **Gamdom-Sports-Betting** is a sports betting application

 This repository provides a local development environment setup using Docker Compose, with a couple of commands to get the application up and running with hot-reload.

+A quick video explanation of what the application does can be found [here](https://lucas-janequine.tinytake.com/msc/MTAzNDE4MjFfMjQwMjkxNDE).
 ---

 ## Prerequisites